Last update: August 2022

 Koh Kong town

-How to get to Koh Kong
+Reasons to visit/avoid Koh Kong

-Things to see/do in Koh Kong
+3 Reasons to visit Koh Kong

 Due to the many Thai visitors there are plenty of accommodations in town.
 If you are more into nature then there are a few really good options outside of town as well.